ScriptyShake/Inverse-Kinematics-Blog/index.md

     return false;
 }
 ```

-## Moving Forward
+The result:

+<video src="fabrik%20ik%20demo.mp4" controls title="Title"></video>

+Again, I didn't get this type of IK to run on the engine I am using due to quaternion math problems, but the overall algorithm logic is the same and should work in any engine.

+## Building Upon this Project

-To add on to this Inverse Kinematics project, I could add joint constraints so that there are no inuntural movements of the legs or arms.
-I could also add foot IK and make sure that it react to uneven terrain or stairs using ray-casting to place the target on the ground.
-I could also do a simple procdural walk cycle by moving the target with trigonometric functions and easing functions.
+To add on to this Inverse Kinematics project, I could add joint constraints so that there are no unnatural movements of the legs or arms.
+I could also add foot IK and make sure that it reacts to uneven terrain or stairs using ray-casting to place the target on the ground.
+I could also do a simple procedural walk cycle by moving the target with trigonometric functions and easing functions.

 ## Conclusion

-...
+Here is a demo with the 3 types of IK: LookAt IK, CCD IK & FABRIK IK:

+<video src="ik%20demo.mp4" controls title="Title"></video>

+This project has taught me a lot about 3D Maths & Quaternion Rotations as well as World Space and Local Space conversions.
+While I wasn't able to make the IK work in my current engine, I have been able to do a lot of research on Inverse Kinematics and Skeletal Hierarchy Structures.
+It was a great learning excerise and taught me a lot about research and planning, and while this current implementation of IK in the custom engine doesn't properly solve IK, the overall theory and principles should apply regardlesss of what engine is being used.